louis-langholtz/PlayRho/Documentation/PhysicalUnits.md

 The base implementation for the *physical units interface* simply uses the `Real` type.
-To get the interface to enforce strong typing, an implementation that enforces it has to be used &mdash; otherwise, the interface is just syntactic sugar that states only to the programmer what the unit is supposed to be.
+To get the interface to enforce strong typing, an implementation that enforces it has to be used &mdash; otherwise the interface is just syntactic sugar that states only to the programmer what the unit is supposed to be.